-WAAM / DED Monitoring for Additive Manufacturing Quality
+WAAM Monitoring Camera for Additive Manufacturing Quality

 Wire Arc Additive Manufacturing (WAAM) is a Direct Energy Deposition (DED) process—so quality depends on stable thermal history, melt pool behavior, and interpass temperature.
 Therness helps teams run in‑situ monitoring and build layer‑by‑layer evidence for qualification.